Fortress eCommerce Site and App Revamp

 UX Workshop

-Key Takeaways from the Workshop
+HMWs Defined from the Workshop

-Key Takeaways from the Workshop
+HMWs Defined from the Workshop

 The workshop enabled us to identify and align on the most critical pain points, ensuring a focused approach to problem-solving.
-The workshop laid the foundation for the next phase—planning the revamp timeline—while also equipping the UX team with a structured approach to address future usability issues efficiently.
+The workshop laid the foundation for the next phase - planning the revamp timeline - while also equipping the UX team with a structured approach to address future usability issues efficiently.

 Here are the top 4 How Might We statements from the voting session: